-Physically, we define the binding energy as the positive work necessary to dissemble a nucleus into its constituents (nucleons).
+Physically, we define the binding energy as the positive work necessary to disassemble a nucleus into its constituents (nucleons).
 Equivalently it is the energy liberated when Z proton and N neutrons combine to form a nucleus.
-For visualization, consider the simplest example of the deutron disintegration.
-The deutron atom H12 has a mass of 1.014102 a.m.u while the mass of the hydrogen atom that of the neutron H12 = MH + MN
+For visualization, consider the simplest example of the deuteron disintegration.
+The deuteron atom H12 has a mass of 1.014102 a.m.u while the mass of the hydrogen atom that of the neutron H12 = MH + MN

 MH + MN = (1.007825 + 1.008665) a.m.u

 But the observed mass of the H12 is 2.014102 a.m.u which is clearly 0.002388 a.m.u greater.
 It is obviously evident that a mass of 0.002388 a.m.u has been reduced. when a proton and a neutron are combined to constitute the nucleus of the deuteron.
 A mass of 0.002388 a.m.u is equal to the Mev.

 This shows that when a deuteron is formed for free proton and a neutron 2.23 Mev must be supplied from an external agency to disassemble a deuteron into a proton and a neutron.
 This fact is supported by an experiment in the photodisintegration of the deuteron which shows that the gamma-ray photon must have the energy of the last 2.23 Mev to disrupt a neutron.